Urs Freuler: Career

 In 1981, Freuler was riding for a personal sponsor, when the TI–Raleighcycling team had problems to form a team for the 1981 Tour de France.
 The rules allowed for the Raleigh team to hire cyclists who were not riding for a cycling team, and Freuler was added to the Tour squad.
 Because Freuler, as a still young professional and with contracts for a full winter season of Six Days coming up, his team leader Peter Post and Freuler agreed that Freuler, although capable of taking on mountain stages, had to leave the race before the Alps would be visited.
 Freuler, who acted as a replacement for sprinter Jan Raas, was able to win with TI–Raleighthe two team time trials and stage 7, and left the race in stage 15.
-After that he never started in the Tour again,.
+After that he never started in the Tour again.

 Freuler, for the chief part of his career riding for Italian teams, did win in another of the three Grand Tours, the Giro d'Italia, from 1982 to 1989.
 In 1982 he won three stages, in 1984 he won four stages and in 1985 he once again claimed three stage victories.
 In total he won 15 stages in the Giro and also claimed the points classification in 1984.

+Personal life

+Urs is distantly related to the Swiss footballer Remo Freuler.